Rosalynn Bliss: Implicit bias training

 Another major action Bliss took in her first term as mayor was she was able to work with city workers to begin getting them implicit bias training.
 Bliss strongly believed this was important as she states, “We must confront a difficult issue that has grown to an unacceptable proportion in our city…It starts with how the city government looks and how we think.
 We learn to honestly assess our own biases, and know how those biases impact others, specifically in how they result in denying opportunities for others.”

 Police–community relations

 During her first term as mayor, Bliss also chose to prioritize bettering police–community relations.
 She refers to the police force as the “canopy that covers our neighborhoods” and highly emphasizes the fact that a community and a police force would be stronger working together.

 Money for neighborhoods

-Bliss got fellow commissioners on board to create a fund that can be donated to local neighborhoods in order to fund projects.
-“This would create an innovative, creative way to empower people to come together to work on projects”.
+Bliss secured agreement from other commissioners to establish a fund for local neighborhood projects.
+According to Bliss, the initiative aims to provide a new method for residents to collaborate on community projects.